A New Opening:

 A man named David C. Woll has been nominated to be Assistant Secretary of HUD (currently he’s Principal Deputy Assistant Secretary of the Department of Housing and Urban Development’s (HUD) Office of Community Planning and Development.).
 AND!
 Thanks to a push from Senator Menendez, at his nomination hearing, he agreed to work with New Jersey on ending the nightmare of clawbacks for Sandy families.
 WE have the receipts!
 Check out the video here:

-We want to send a clear message to Woll and have 1,000 signatures on his desk on his first day, which should be sometime at the end of January.
+We want to send a clear message to Woll and have 1,000 signatures on his desk on his first day.

 What’s a clawback?